 Need a little extra heat on those really cold nights in the tent?
-Throw a couple disposable hand and foot warmers in your sleeping bag with you.
+Throw a couple of disposable hand and foot warmers in your sleeping bag with you.
 The heat from these disposable warmers will last you 5-8 hours.

 Rechargeable hand warmers work great as well.
 I have a couple of these.
 You’ll have to have a way to recharge them on multinight camping trips.
 Consider a power bank and solar panel setup.
 You’ll likely want a way to recharge your phone, GPS, and other gear anyway.

 If you get really cold in your tent, consider layering up with a blanket on top of your sleeping bag.
-The type blanket you take will depend on your type of camping.
-If you’re car camping, you won’t be as concerned about the blanket’s weight but if you’re backpacking into your campsite, weight will be of great concern.
+The type of blanket you take will depend on your type of camping.
+If you’re car camping, you won’t be as concerned about the blanket’s weight but if you’re backpacking into your campsite, the weight will be of great concern.

 Your blanket should resist moisture like these…